1dancook/kashi-editor/readme.md

 ### Windows

 Requires python 3.8 for windows because of a dependency for pywebview.
+It seems that this can be resolved by first installing pybonnit independantly.

 - `pip install pywebview`
 - `pip install pywebview[cef]`